How much can I sell my house for in 2025?

 How to research local house prices

-When you’re asking ‘what price should I sell my house for?’ you need to become an expert in local house prices.
+When you’re establishing how much you can sell your house for, you need to become an expert in local house prices.
 There may be a discrepancy between the price houses are being marketed at and how much they are eventually sold for.
 You can find out what local properties have recently sold for using the Land Registry website.

-How to find the best estate agents to value my home
+Find the best estate agents to value your home

-Once you’ve done some house price research, the best way to get an accurate valuation is to invite estate agents to value your home.
+Next, the best way to get an accurate valuation of how much your house is worth is to invite estate agents to value your home.
 They will know how much houses like yours have sold for and what the local market is like.
 They will be able to see first hand what your home has to offer, what home improvements have been made and what condition it is in.
 Many factors, from whether your home is on a busy road, has a generously sized garden or located near a Waitrose, can all impact the value.

 With our Best Estate Agent Finder you can find and compare the performance of your local estate agents.
 It compares agents on: